andrewbaxter/sunwet/readme.md

 Knowledge graphs can handle all the above, arbitrary normalization (i.e. maybe you don't have "subject" but just put "fur-color" directly on "id4" - and you need to write a fur-color query that handles photos with and without subjects), and even things like tag hierarchies.

 So are there any practical limitations to knowledge graphs?
 I'm not sure.
-But as far as I can tell there's no general purpose software that uses full knowledge graphs today, so Sunwet is an experiment to find out.
+But as far as I can tell there's no general purpose software that uses full knowledge graphs today, so Sunwet is an experiment to see how far it can go.

 # Running Sunwet